PoliticalGraveyard.com

 Eva Hinding — of Wayne County, Mich.
 American candidate for Michigan state house of representatives from Wayne County 1st District, 1938.
 Female.
 Presumed deceased.
 Burial location unknown.

 Alice L. Hines — of Detroit, Wayne County, Mich.
 Democrat.
-Candidate in primary for Michigan state house of representatives 24th District, 1968.
+Candidate for Michigan state house of representatives 24th District, 1968.
 Female.
 Still living as of 1968.

 Priscilla Hines — of Detroit, Wayne County, Mich.
 Democrat.
-Candidate in primary for Michigan state house of representatives 24th District, 1968.
+Candidate for Michigan state house of representatives 24th District, 1968.
 Female.
 Still living as of 1968.

 Mary L. Hinsdale — of Michigan.
 Democrat.
 Candidate for Michigan superintendent of public instruction, 1919, 1921; candidate for Michigan state board of education, 1923; candidate for University of Michigan board of regents, 1925.
 Female.
 Burial location unknown.